 Does that metaphor make sense, “soft eyes” vs. ”hard eyes”?

-The suggestion here is that tension and anxiety make it harder to see what’s right before us—and what’s tricky about all this is that often we consider the markers of doing justice to our lives as tension and anxiety.
-If we’re not feeling tense and anxious, we must be slacking off!
+The suggestion here is that tension and anxiety make it harder to see what’s right before a person’s eyes.
+What’s tricky about this is that people often regard tension and anxiety as indicators of commitment and intentionality.
+If we’re not feeling tense and anxious, then we must be slacking off!

 But it’s not so.
 The more we are able to reduce anxiety and tension—to see with SOFT eyes—the more lucky we become!